Rates of Convergence for Large-scale Nearest Neighbor Classification: Introduction

 There are new algorithms which are designed to allow analyzing data in a distributed manner.
 For example, \cite{ML14} proposed distributed algorithms to approximate the nearest neighbors in a scalable fashion.
 However, their approach requires subtle and careful design of the algorithm which is not generally accessible to most users who may work on many different platforms.
 In light of this, a more general, simple and user-friendly approach is the divide-and-conquer strategy.
 Assume that the total sample size in the training data is $N$.
 We divide the data set into a number of $s$ subsets (or the data are already collected from $s$ locations and stored in $s$ machines to begin with.)
 For simplicity, we assume that each subset size is $n$ so that $N=sn$.
 We may allow the number of subsets $s$ to grow with the total sample size $N$, in the fashion of $s=N^\gamma.$ For each query point, $k$NN classification is conducted on each subset, and these local predictions are pooled together by majority voting.
 Moreover, since the $k$NN predictions are made at local locations, and only the predictions (instead of the raw data) are transmitted to the central location, this approach is more efficient in terms of communication cost and it reduces (if not eliminates) much of the privacy and ownership concerns.
 The resulting classifier, which we coin as the big Nearest Neighbor (bigNN) classifier, can be easily implemented by a variety of users on different platforms with minimal efforts.
 We point out that this is not a new idea, as it is essentially an ensemble classifier using the majority vote combiner \cite{chawla2004learning}.
 Moreover, a few recent work on distributed regression and principal component analysis follow this direction \citep{zhang2013divide,chen2014split,battey2015distributed,lee2017communication,fan2017distributed,shang2017computational,zhao2016partially}.
 However, distributed classification results are much less developed, especially in terms of the statistical performance of the ensemble learner.
+Our approach is different from bagging (or bootstrap in general) \citep{breiman1996bagging}, another type of ensemble estimator.
+Bagging was historically proposed to enhance the prediction accuracy by reducing variance and conduct statistical inference even when the sample size is not large enough.
+They are not our concern here.
+Our algorithm is motivated by the need to maintain data decentralisation/privacy and enhance speed performance, when the sample size is too large.

 In practice, NN methods are often implemented by algorithms capable of dealing with large-scale data sets, such as the kd-tree \cite{bentley1975multidimensional} or random partition trees \cite{dasgupta2013randomized}.
 However, even these methods have limitations.
 As the definition of ``large-scale'' evolves, it would be good to know if the divide-and-conquer scheme described above may be used in conjunction to these methods.
 There are related methods such as those that rely on efficient $k$NNs or approximate nearest neighbor (ANN) methods \cite{anastasiu2017parallel,alabduljalil2013optimizing,indyk1998approximate,slaney2008locality}.
 However, little theoretical understanding in terms of the classification accuracy of these approximate methods has been obtained (with rare exceptions like \cite{gottlieb2014efficient}.)